adrialu/terraform-consul/terraform/README.md

 - defines variable beforehand instead of having to input them interactively
 	- see `terraform.tfvars.example` and comments in `variables.tf`

+`terraform.tfstate`
+- holds the current state of the applied infrastructure
+	- should never be version controlled

 ## Usage

 ```